B-e-sa/arpeggio/README.md

 ## Introduction

 The main goal for this project was to make an site that looks different than most generic portfolios. <br>
-I was super excited to create an API that brings together countless artists, with their works and information about their lives.<br>
+I was super excited to create an API that brings together countless artists, with information about their lives and their artworks.<br>
 So I thought...
 Why not make such API but also a website that shows it?
 So this is **Arpeggio**.

 ## What it does